martin-brennan/writing.martin-brennan.com/_posts/2018-04-08-east-of-eden.md

     <cite>— Lee, East of Eden</cite>
 </blockquote>

-<span class="first-letter">T</span>HERE are a few books you may read in your life that change you in some profound way, or stuns you with its beauty in a way that makes the book stick in your mind for a long time after you finish reading it.
+<span class="first-letter">T</span>HERE are a few books you may read in your life that change you in some profound way, or stun you with their beauty in a way that makes the book stick in your mind for a long time after you finish reading it.
 East of Eden was such a book for me.
 From the first few pages of reading Steinbeck's introduction where he paints a portrait of the Salinas Valley I was hooked.
 Steinbeck is an author that held me in awe of the mastery of his craft, much in the same way that Cormac McCarthy did when I read _Blood Meridian_.
 It made me hope that if I could write something even a tenth as beautiful in my life, I would die happy.

 <!--more-->